-It should come as no surprise that the Duggar family is worth a lot of money.
+It should come as no surprise that the Jim Bob Duggar is worth a lot of money.

 But what many fans may not realize is that not all of the Duggar fortune comes from their reality TV empire.